farabi1038/coms576/README.md

-python hw3.py hw3_world.json --out hw3_out.json

-This should print out the collisions in the terminal and also generate a separate figure.
+This repository holds all the hw and lab codes from the Course COMS 576 of Iowa State.